 Veronika Bílková is a docent at the Department of International Law at the Faculty of Law of Charles University and a researcher at the Institute of International Relations in Prague.
 She is also a member and vice-president of the European Commission for Democracy through Law (Venice Commission).

 Nela studied law at Charles University and specialized in international law and human rights.
 She spent a semester at the National Autonomous University of Mexico (UNAM) and interned with the OAS Mission to Support the Peace Process in Colombia and the European Court of Human Rights.
 During an exchange at the Heidelberg University she worked as a student research assistant at the Max Planck Institute for Comparative Public Law and International Law.

 Linda studied law, International Relations and European studies.
 She works as a lawyer at the office of Public Defender of Rights and teaches at the Law Faculty of Masaryk University.
 She specializes in refugee and migration law and the international protection of human rights.
 She is a member of the Committee for the rights of foreigners of the Government council for human rights.

-Douglas is a master’s student in International Economic and Political Studies at Charles University.
+Douglas has a Master’s degree in International Economic and Political Studies from Charles University.
 He obtained his B.A. in Political Science and International Studies from Flagler College in Florida, USA.
 His research focuses on human rights and migration.